GabrielDCelery/personal-notes/01_project/memory-palace-normandy/galaxy-map-cic.md

 Her expression is a soft, knowing smile — not happy, not angry.
 The "I told you so" exhale of someone who has had this conversation many times before.
 Her eyes flick briefly to the sticky note then back to you.

-Her right hand is pointing across the CIC towards Pressly's station.
-Her left hand is raised with two gestures visible — four fingers extended on one beat, then index finger and pinky only (the rock on sign) on the next, as if counting off two different things.
+Both hands are raised towards the player simultaneously.
+Her right hand shows four fingers clearly extended — reads ×4.
+Her left hand shows two fingers — writes ×2.
+The multipliers are visible at a glance, before she says a word.

 In the background, Pressly is hunched over his notepad at his station, oblivious to the conversation.
 The holographic galaxy map glows in the centre of the room.